 Pro-life group that exposed Planned Parenthood is target of malware attack

-The Center for Medical Progress (CMP), the pro-life group responsible for exposing Planned Parenthood and the abortion industry for the alleged illegal sales of fetal body parts, has become the victim of a malware attack which took town the group's website.
+The Center for Medical Progress (CMP), the pro-life group responsible for exposing Planned Parenthood and the abortion industry for the alleged illegal sales of fetal body parts, has become the victim of a malware attack which took down the group's website.

 Key Takeaways: